robinhood-suite/robinhood4/doc/coding-style.rst

      |                                    TITLE                                   |
      *----------------------------------------------------------------------------*/

 Any public function should appear under its own banner.
-And as much of the code written specifically for this public function should also be placed under the banner.
+And as much as possible, the code written specifically for this public function should also be placed under that same banner.

 .. [#] To vim users: the ``:center`` command helped me a lot (``:help :center``)